rusiaaman/wcgw/README.md

   - Only one command is allowed to be run at a time, simplifying management and avoiding rogue processes.
 There's only single shell instance at any point of time.
   - Current working directory is always returned after any shell command to prevent AI from getting lost.
   - Command polling exits after a quick timeout to avoid slow feedback.
 However, status checking has wait tolerance based on fresh output streaming from a command.
 Both of these approach combined provides a good shell interaction experience.
+- ⚡ **Saving repo context in a single file**: Task checkpointing and knowledge transfer to take help from another AI using "ContextSave" tool.
+Tasks can later be resumed in a new chat asking "Resume <task id>".

 ## Top use cases examples